 The Engine screen displays the oil pressure, coolant temperature and battery voltage on three main gauges.
 Below the gauges is an hour gauge displaying the total run time on the engine.
-At the bottom of the screen, this screen also displays maintenance alarm status with the time remaining (black text) or the time past (red text) a scheduled maintenance tasks, along with the description of the maintenance procedure and the action that will take place when the timer trips the alarm.
+At the bottom of the screen are maintenance alarm statuses with the time remaining (black text) or the time past (red text) a scheduled maintenance task, along with the description of the maintenance procedure and the action that will take place when the timer trips the alarm.